Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: An epsilon-form for the master integrals

-Note that in the coordinates of equation~\ref{kinematic_coordinates}, the system of differential equations contains multiple square roots.
-In particular, following square roots appear,
+Note that in terms of the coordinates of equation~\ref{eqn:kinematic_coordinates}, the system of differential equations contains multiple square roots.
+In particular, the following square roots appear

 A non-trivial task is to find a coordinate system which rationalizes all these square roots simultaneously.
-We introduce the following set of transformations that takes us from $(u, v, w)$ to $(x, y, z)$ and rationalizes the first three square roots in \ref{equ:sqrt}:
+We introduce the following set of transformations that takes us from $(u, v, w)$ to $(x, y, z)$ and rationalizes the first three square roots in equation~\ref{eqn:sqrt}

 These transformations are ubiquitous in literature \citep{1999fkv}.
 After using these set of transformation we are left with only one square root $\sqrt{\lambda\left(u,v,w\right)}$, which in the new coordinate system becomes

-This square root $r$ cannot be rationalized by doing further co-ordinate transformations.
-We discuss the appearance of square roots in more detail in next section.
+This square root $r$ cannot be rationalized by doing further coordinate transformations.
+We discuss the appearance of square roots {and their rationalizability} in more detail in the next section.

-Sector-wise classification of the master integrals of canonical basis and their kinematic dependence is given in {columns} 3 and 4, respectively,} of table~\ref{table_master_integrals}.
-The master integrals from higher sectors have more propagators and are usually more complicated to solve than the lower ones.
-We may also look at the topology of each of the sectors where multiple sectors can corresponding to the same topology.
+Sector-wise classification of the master integrals of canonical basis and their kinematic dependence {is given in {columns} 3 and 4, respectively,} of table~\ref{tab:master_integrals}.
+The master integrals from higher sectors have more propagators and are usually more complicated to solve than the master integrals from the lower sectors.
+We also look at the topology of each sector, where multiple sectors may correspond to the same topology.
 The form of canonical basis can be recycled within sectors belonging to the same topology since these sectors are usually obtained by a permutation of the external legs.
-In our case, we have 9 different topologies, which are shown in figure \ref{diag:topologies}.
-Apart from being a guiding principle in the construction of a canonical basis, classification of integrals in terms of master topologies also help in fixing the boundary constants when solving the differential equations as discussed in section~\ref{sec:analytic_results}.
+In our case, we have 9 master topologies which are shown in figure \ref{fig:topologies}.
+Apart from being a guiding principle in the construction of a canonical basis, the classification of integrals in terms of master topologies also helps in fixing the boundary constants {while} solving the differential equations.
+The boundary constants are discussed in section~\ref{sec:analytic_results}.